-Other Information Included in the Group's 2021 Annual Report
+Other Information Included in the Group's 2022 Annual Report

-Other information consists of the information included in the Group's 2021 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2022 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 The Board of Directors is responsible for the other information.
-Prior to the date of this auditors' report, we have obtained the following sections of the Group's 2021 Annual Report, and the remaining sections are expected to be made available to us after that date.
+Prior to the date of this auditor's report, we have obtained the following sections of the Group's 2022 Annual Report, and the remaining sections are expected to be made available to us after that date.

-- Message to shareholders;
+- Report of the Board of Directors;

 - Business Highlights;

 - Discussion of Results;

-- · Assets Under Management; and
+- Assets Under Management; and

-- Portfolio Review.
+- Portfolio Review